fastmail/make-better-email/src/pages/about.md

 Hi, we're Fastmail!

 We provide email service to people and organizations, and we use open software and open standards to do it.
-We believe that part of what had made the email ecosystem successful and interesting is its standards-based architecture.
+We believe that part of what has made the email ecosystem successful and interesting is its standards-based architecture.
 We’re deeply invested in open source and open standards, and we spend a lot of our time each year working on improving the state of email and the open